r-ramos2/SOC-Lab-at-Home-with-Splunk-Comprehensive-SIEM-Threat-Detection-and-Response-Guide/README.md

 ---

-## **10. Resources**
-- [Splunk Documentation](https://docs.splunk.com/Documentation/Splunk)
-- [Splunk Security Essentials](https://splunkbase.splunk.com/app/3435/)
-- [BOTS v3 Dataset](https://github.com/splunk/botsv3)

----

 ### **Conclusion**

 This guide provides a comprehensive framework for setting up a SOC lab at home using Splunk as a SIEM tool.
 It covers essential topics including installation, data ingestion, real-time monitoring, optimized search processing, and advanced threat detection techniques.
 By engaging with practical exercises and real-world scenarios, individuals can enhance their skills in cybersecurity and incident response, ultimately fostering a deeper understanding of SOC operations.

+---

+## **Resources**
+- [Splunk Documentation](https://docs.splunk.com/Documentation/Splunk)
+- [Splunk Security Essentials](https://splunkbase.splunk.com/app/3435/)
+- [BOTS v3 Dataset](https://github.com/splunk/botsv3)